cnguyen1013/09-Professional-README-Generator/README_deploy.md

   ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

   ## Description
-  A weather dashboard that retrieves weather data for cities in a browser with dynamically updated HTML and CSS powered by javascript.
+  A weather dashboard that displays the 5 days forecast using dynamic HTML, CSS, and powered by Javascript.

   ## Table of Contents
   - [Installation](#installation)